KevinVerre/kevins-guide-to-git/README.txt

 ## Topic 1.
 What Git is.

+Imagine you are creating a software project.
+It could be a software application, a website, a mobile app, a script, or anything.
+You have a folder that contains all of the files relevant to that project: code files, image files, subfolders, maybe some data files, etc. Git is a tool to let you save different versions of that folder.
+Then you can switch back to older versions if needed.
+You can also work on multiple different versions (called branches) at the same time and combine them later.
+The changes between two versions are stored as a list of committed changes called a "commit".

 Git is a piece of software.
 In order to use git, it must be installed on your computer.
 Computers with Git installed can communicate with and send commands to other computers with Git installed.
 Of course, the other computer you are interacting with using your computer needs to know it can trust you, so it usually requires a password or a secret key.
 However, you can also use git just on a single computer.
 Git is a command line only program, which means you use it by typing in commands to the terminal or command prompt rather than using a graphical user interface.
 However, there are other programs that allow you to use Git with a graphical user interface.
 There are even websites that allow you to use git, such as GitHub and BitBucket.